gvwilson/thirdbit/src/fiction/iffy/index.md

 a motor,
-a ground-effect skirt made of blast-resistant material, a well-cushioned seat beneath a curved plastic window, redundant comms in place of the weapons it would usually carry, and a double helping of rations and first-aid supplies made it feel like something out of a sim.
+a ground-effect skirt made of blast-resistant material, a well-cushioned seat beneath a curved plastic window, sensors in place of the weapons it would otherwise carry, and a double helping of rations and first-aid supplies made it feel like something out of a sim.
 All she needed was a mask,